csmangum/opusagent/.context/README_TextAudioAgent.md

 ## 📄 License

-This project is part of the FastAgent framework.
+This project is part of the OpusAgent framework.
 See LICENSE file for details.

 ## 🤝 Contributing